Onero™ at Bone Health Asia (Osteoporosis & Osteopenia)

 Find out more about Osteoporosis

-To find out more about osteoporosis and Onero™ please visit the following websites
+To learn more about osteoporosis, osteopenia and the Onero™ programme, please visit the following resources below:

-The Bone Clinic, the developers of Onero™, disseminate this effective exercise program throughout Australia.
-And have a great video explaining how the programme can:
+The Bone Clinic, which are the developers of Onero™, disseminate this effective exercise program throughout Australia.
+They have an informative video explaining how the programme can:

 1) increase bone density;